Grrrben/gocoin/README.md

 ## Flags

+`-name` The name of your client.
+Optional.

 `-p` Port number on which the client will run.
+If omitted, the client will run on port `8000`.
 Usage: `-p=8001`

 ## API calls